MohadBagheri/ai-governance-risk-assessment/docs/03-control-measures.md

 - Some qualified candidates may still be undervalued if important information is implicit, poorly formatted, or difficult for the system to interpret.
 - Human reviewers may not review all borderline cases with the same level of care or consistency.

+## Risk 3: Score inflation due to keyword stuffing

+**Control objective:** Prevent unjustified high ranking based on excessive repetition of job-related keywords when the candidate’s actual experience or competency is not well supported.

+### Proposed controls

+- The system should not rely solely on keyword frequency when generating candidate scores.
+- High-scoring resumes should be flagged for human review when the score appears to be driven primarily by repeated job-related terms.
+- Scoring should take into account contextual evidence of experience, not only lexical overlap with the job description.

+### Implementation notes

+- HR reviewers should verify whether highly ranked candidates provide concrete evidence of relevant skills and experience beyond repeated keywords.
+- Cases with unusually high scores should be subject to manual review before shortlist decisions are finalized.

+### Residual concern

+- Some keyword-driven inflation may remain difficult to detect, especially when resumes appear superficially aligned with the job description.
+- Human reviewers may not consistently identify weak evidence behind high scores.